 Curing is placing your buds in jars without light.
 Place these inside a cabinet or a cupboard for at least two weeks.

 Now that your buds and plant material have been dried and stored, place these inside containers like a mason jar or a simple microwavable plastic container.
 Place desiccant or small bits of rice inside to preserve your buds and to remove moisture.
 When stored right, your buds can last for years.
-Properly label these with your name, the date it was harvested and the name of the strain as well.
+Properly label these with your name, the date harvesting autoflowering cannabis are ready and the name of the strain as well.